 - 4.1.
 Derbyshire Constabulary's Chief Officer Team, led by the Chief Constable, is responsible for ensuring Derbyshire Police has a corporate governance framework that reflects the principles of openness, integrity, accountability and equality, and supports the delivery of quality policing. - 4.2.
 The governance framework enables Derbyshire Constabulary to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services, including achieving value for money.
 An annual review of this framework takes place and appropriate improvements are made to ensure that it remains fit for purpose.
 The Constabulary also carries out regular performance reviews, where each Chief Officer holds the Division or Department to account for their performance.
-This has been further augmented by the introduction of a Performance Assurance Board to provide additional focus on overall policing performance and a Change Board to approve and oversee significant projects. - 4.3.
+This has been further augmented by the introduction of a Performance Assurance Board to provide additional focus on overall policing performance and a Change Board to approve and oversee significant projects.
+The Design Board, consisting of the Strategic Leadership Team, also review business cases and priorities with further scrutiny from the Finance Futures Board, to assess funding decisions.
+This is made up of key representatives of the Constabulary and Police and Crime Commissioners Office - 4.3.
 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Constabulary's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised and to manage them efficiently, effectively and economically.